Widex Hearing Aids: Models, Features, Prices, and Reviews

 Widex MOMENT launched out the gates with full audio streaming capabilities for iPhone and iPad.
 In October 2021, Widex announced wireless audio streaming from Android without the need for accessories for the MOMENT BTE 13 D, BTE RD, RIC 312 D, and mRIC R D MOMENT form factors.
 All models support Widex’s suite of wireless accessories, but the RIC 10 form factor does not support wireless streaming directly from iOS or Android devices.

-Let's briefly look at Widex's two latest technology innovations, both of which are rechargeable RIC hearing aids featuring full connectivity and audio streaming from both Apple iOS and Android devices, as well as Widex accessories.
+Below, we'll briefly look at Widex's two technology innovations that are built on the MOMENT platform—both of which are rechargeable RIC hearing aids featuring full connectivity and audio streaming from Apple iOS and Android devices, as well as Widex accessories.

 MOMENT SmartRIC: A new shape for sound

 Widex launched its latest innovation in February 2024, the MOMENT SmartRIC, a groundbreaking design that departs from the traditional RIC style.
 SmartRIC features an innovative L-shaped design, with a 20-degree curvature at the top that elevates its dual-directional microphones.
-This strategic positioning is also said to ensure optimal alignment with the wearer's focus, improving the signal-to-noise ratio, particularly in challenging auditory settings.
+This strategic positioning is intended to ensure optimal alignment with the wearer's focus, improving the signal-to-noise ratio, particularly in challenging listening conditions.

 HearingTracker Audiologist Matthew Allsop explains why MOMENT SmartRIC marks a significant departure from Widex's traditional offerings, presenting a fresh approach in both design and functionality.
 Closed captions are available on this video.
 If you are using a mobile phone, please enable captions clicking on the gear icon.